cockroachdb/docs/v20.1/cockroachcloud-connect-to-your-cluster.md

 4. (Optional) Enter a descriptive name for the network.

 5. From the **Network** dropdown, select:
-   - **New Network** to authorize your application server’s network or application server’s network.
+   - **New Network** to authorize your local machine's network or application server’s network.
 Enter the public IPv4 address of the machine in the **Network** field.
    - **Current Network** to auto-populate your local machine's IP address.
    - **Public (Insecure)** to allow all networks, use `0.0.0.0/0`.
 Use this with caution as your cluster will be vulnerable to denial-of-service and brute force password attacks.